-I. Orientation to Field Placement

-- 2. Review competency levels in familiar broadband tests (e.g., WISC, WJACH, WJCOG, KABC, DAS, RIAS) and strategies (observation, interview, FBA)\ - 3.
-Review competency levels in familiar narrowband tests (e.g., CTOPP, GORT, TOWRE)\ - 4.
-Review competency levels in familiar rating scales (e.g., BASC, CBCL, ABAS, RCMAS, Conners) and implementation strategies (observations, interview)\ - 5.
-Learn new tests and strategies (ones not commonly used but useful to know supervisor preference)^

-II.
-PSYC 754 Intervention Practicum (Clinic or School-Based)

-6. Complete an independent intervention case that includes data-based problem solving elements in clinic or school (Consultation or Academic/Behavioral Intervention MUST DEMONSTRATE POSITIVE IMPACT)\

-Independent intervention case will need to demonstrate positive impact\

-III.
-PSYC 754 Assessment Practicum

-8. Participate in an FBA^

-9. Participate in a Section 504 Evaluation\

-10. Participate in screening, eligibility evaluation, and/or mutli-disciplinary team decision making for Specific Learning Disability\

-\\\\11.
-Participate in screening, eligibility evaluation, and/or mutli-disciplinary team decision making for Intellectual Disability\

-12. Participate in screening, eligibility evaluation, and/or mutli-disciplinary team decision making for Gifted/Talented\

-\\\\13.
-Participate in screening, eligibility evaluation, and/or mutli-disciplinary team decision making for a case sensitive to cultural or SES factors\

-14. Participate in screening, eligibility evaluation, and/or mutli-disciplinary team decision making for a case that is Emotional Disturbance^ 15.
-Participate in screening, eligibility evaluation, and/or mutli-disciplinary team decision making for a case that is sensitive to language/communication (e.g., autism, ELL, speech or language impairment, nonverbal)
+I. Orientation to Field Placement 1.
+Orientation to site supervisor's role and function, schools served, team members 2.
+Review competency levels in familiar broadband tests (e.g., WISC, WJACH, WJCOG, KABC, DAS, RIAS) and strategies (observation, interview, FBA) 3.
+Review competency levels in familiar narrowband tests (e.g., CTOPP, GORT, TOWRE) 4.
+Review competency levels in familiar rating scales (e.g., BASC, CBCL, ABAS, RCMAS, Conners) and implementation strategies (observations, interview) 5.
+Learn new tests and strategies (ones not commonly used but useful to know - supervise preference)^ II.
+PSYC 754 Intervention Practicum (Clinic or School-Based) 6.
+Complete an independent intervention case that includes data-based problem solving elements in clinic or school (Consultation or Academic/Behavioral Intervention MUST DEMONSTRATE POSITIVE IMPACT) 7.
+Independent intervention case will need to demonstrate positive impact III.
+PSYC 754 Assessment Practicum 8.
+Participate in an FBA^ 9.
+Participate in a Section 504 Evaluation 10.
+Participate in screening, eligibility evaluation, and/or mutli-disciplinary team decision making for Specific Learning Disability $\underline{}$ 11.
+Participate in screening, eligibility evaluation, and/or mutli-disciplinary team decision making for Intellectual Disability 12.
+Participate in screening, eligibility evaluation, and/or mutli-disciplinary team decision making for Gifted/Talented 13.
+Participate in screening, eligibility evaluation, and/or mutli-disciplinary team decision making for a case sensitive to cultural or SES factors 14.
+Participate in screening, eligibility evaluation, and/or mutli-disciplinary team decision making for a case that is Emotional Disturbance^

-IV.
-PSYC 754 Professional Demands

-- 17. Report writing, including the use of computer scoring/interpretation programs\ - 18.
-Collaborate with other disciplines, parents, or teachers^ - 19.
-Participate in multidisciplinary team staffing and eligibility meetings\ - \\\\\ 20.
-Participate in an IEP meeting\ - 21.
-Conduct and report on a simulated or actual job interview - 22.
-Attend and/or conduct field-based professional development opportunities^ - 23.
-Learn online/virtual platforms used by school psychologists and other school staff
+15. Participate in screening, eligibility evaluation, and/or mutli-disciplinary team decision making for a case that is sensitive to language/communication (e.g., autism, ELL, speech or language impairment, nonverbal) IV.
+PSYC 754 Professional Demands 17.
+Report writing, including the use of computer scoring/interpretation programs 18.
+Collaborate with other disciplines, parents, or teachers^ 19.
+Participate in multidisciplinary team staffing and eligibility meetings 20.
+Participate in an IEP meeting 21.
+Conduct and report on a simulated or actual job interview 22.
+Attend and/or conduct field-based professional development opportunities^ 23.
+Learn online/virtual platforms used by school psychologists and other school staff .
+Key: required to be completed (typically performed by school psychologists in surrounding parishes) ^recommended to be completed if supervisor can locate or has a child on their caseload with specific need

-Key:

-\required to be completed (typically performed by school psychologists in surrounding parishes)

-^recommended to be completed if supervisor can locate or has a child on their caseload with specific need